Asian shares mixed after stocks retreat on Wall Street

 South Korea's markets were closed for a holiday.
 India's benchmark rose while Taiwan and Thailand declined.

-Oil prices rose after falling back from near $120 per barrel.
-Benchmark U.S. crude rose 75 cents to $115.43 per barrel in electronic trading on the New York Mercantile Exchange.
-It slipped 40 cents to $114.67 per barrel on Tuesday.
+Oil prices were little changed after falling back from nearly $120 per barrel on Tuesday, when prices surged after the European Union agreed to block the majority of oil imports from Russia because of its invasion of Ukraine.

-Brent crude, the price basis for international oil trading, gained 68 cents to $116.28 per barrel.
+Benchmark U.S. crude lost 2 cents to $114.65 per barrel in electronic trading on the New York Mercantile Exchange.

-Highlighting worries about inflation, oil prices surged earlier Tuesday after the European Union agreed to block the majority of oil imports from Russia because of its invasion of Ukraine.
+Brent crude, the price basis for international oil trading, shed 14 cents to $115.46 per barrel.

 The jump of more than 50% for oil prices so far this year is a big part of the high inflation sweeping the world.
 A report Tuesday showed inflation in the 19 countries that use the euro currency hit 8.1% in May, the highest level since records began in 1997.